-Developing a revolutionary hydroelectric generator for cruising under sail
+A pioneering hydroelectric generator for cruising under sail

-Prof Lars Johanning, Programme Director for Marine-i, says: “This is a really exciting innovation from Openarc Marine, which will have global applications in the leisure sailing industry.
+Prof Lars Johanning, Programme Director for Marine-i, says: “This is a really exciting innovation from Openarc Marine which will have global applications in the leisure sailing industry.
 This project has the potential to make Openarc Marine a world leader with its pioneering approach to hydroelectric generation.”

-“We really appreciate the support that we have had from the Marine-i project.
-Having the help of an expert team with outstanding marine technology expertise has been a huge benefit to our business.
-Their support has given us the opportunity to bring this new technology to market at a much faster rate than would otherwise be possible.
+Openarc Marine Director, Mark Basham, adds: “Support from Marine-i has given us the opportunity to bring this new technology to market at a much faster rate than would otherwise be possible.”

 [Image: Openarc Marine]